postmannen/steward/README.md

 // Normal Resend retries
 Retries int `json:"retries" yaml:"retries"`
 // The timeout of the new message created via a request event.
-RequestTimeout int `json:"requestTimeout" yaml:"requestTimeout"`
+ReplyTimeout int `json:"replyTimeout" yaml:"replyTimeout"`
 // The retries of the new message created via a request event.
-RequestRetries int `json:"requestRetries" yaml:"requestRetries"`
+ReplyRetries int `json:"replyRetries" yaml:"replyRetries"`
 // Timeout for long a process should be allowed to operate MethodTimeout int `json:"methodTimeout" yaml:"methodTimeout"`
 // Directory is a string that can be used to create the